strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

     # ...
 ```

-Similarly to the node port external listener, also with load balancers TLS is enabled by default.
+Load balancers, in common with the node port external listener, have TLS enabled by default.
 If you don't want to use TLS encryption, you can easily disable it:

 ```yaml